-Why do international environmental agreements (IEA) vary when it comes to including flexibility mechanisms?
+Why do international environmental agreements (IEAs) vary in their degree of flexibility?
 Flexibility mechanisms are a set of contractual clauses that allow states to withdraw from cooperation, fully or partially, in response to new circumstances (Koremenos 2005).
-They include exceptions, reservations, escape, and withdrawal clauses.
-The literature on IEA rightly presents flexibility clauses as a double-edged sword for environmental governance (e.g. Boockmann and Thurner 2006).
-On the one hand, they contribute to more ambitious commitments and wider ratification, by providing reassurances that parties will remain relatively free to retreat from cooperation.
+They include exceptions, reservations, and escape and withdrawal clauses.
+The literature on IEAs rightly presents flexibility clauses as a double-edged sword (e.g., Boockmann and Thurner 2006).
+On one hand, they contribute to more ambitious commitments and wider ratification by providing reassurances that parties will remain relatively free to retreat from cooperation.
 On the other hand, negotiators must use flexibility clauses sparingly to avoid undermining the agreement's objectives.
 If an IEA includes several broad exceptions, for example, it is unlikely to improve the state of the environment even if it has been signed by several parties.
-Thus, negotiators must find the right balance in terms of flexibility in order to encourage cooperation without undermining effectiveness.
+Thus negotiators must find the right balance in terms of flexibility in order to encourage cooperation without undermining effectiveness.